 This course provides an opportunity for specialized practice in one or more office skills.
 Through this practice the student will be able to work toward developing greater confidence, competence, and skill proficiency using the facilities and resources of the Computer Business Applications Center to complete course requirements.
-(Not applicable to A.A. degree.)
 Lab.
 No credit.
 Not transferable, not degree applicable.